AI Compliance for Small Businesses – Risks, Deadlines & What to Fix

 Worried about the EU AI Act?
 This guide breaks down what small businesses need to know, key deadlines, and how to stay compliant fast.

-It’s 07:42 on the Brighton‑to‑London train.
-Sam, owner of a five‑table café, watches a rush of one‑star reviews appear on her phone.
-An AI marketing bot has scraped her delivery‑app profile, mistaken her for a closed bakery and pushed the error to Google Maps before she can pour the first flat white.
+You're on the Brighton‑to‑London train. a owner of a five‑table café, watches a rush of one‑star reviews appear on her phone.
+An AI marketing bot has scraped her delivery app profile, mistaken you for a closed bakery and pushed the error to Google Maps before she can pour the first flat white.
 That gut‑punch is why AI compliance exists: a rulebook that forces any software using personal data to show its workings, keep receipts and give people a route to complain.

 Think of it as the seat‑belt law for software annoying until the day it saves you.